Debra Griggs, President and ART Founder

 Tina Pittman, Member at Large

 Tina has been a member of ART since the fall of 2004.
-She is involved with ART not only as the Membership Secretary but answers emails sent to the group, works with the newsletter, is Chairperson for our involvement with Festevents in downtown Norfolk, and is starting to work on getting involved with State Legislation for animal rights.
+She is involved with ART not only as the Membership Secretary but answers emails sent to the group, works with Facebook as well as supporting ART events.
 Tina feels that ART is a group of people that are genuinely dedicated to helping animals and they are more than happy to get involved at any level to do so.
 When she’s not busy with her ART activities, Tina likes to devote time to photography, woodworking, gardening, and crafts.
-At home Tina and her husband Tim have 2 dogs and 2 cats, all rescues.
+At home Tina has 2 dogs and a cat, all rescues of course.

 Jean Linman, Member at Large

-Jean has been involved with animal welfare issues in our area for over 10 years.
+Jean has been involved with animal welfare issues in Hampton Roads for over 10 years.
 Jean is a member of ART’s spay/neuter committee.
-Jean works on most aspects of ART’s Project Spay Hampton Roads (SpayHR) which provides targeted neighborhoods free spay/neuter services.
+Jean works on most aspects of ART’s Project Spay Hampton Roads (SpayHR) which provides funding for those needing assistance with the costs for spay/neuter services.
 Spay HR also involves a broad-based marketing plan educating our citizens about low cost spay/neuter services available in Hampton Roads.
+Jean’s family has been involved with the Norfolk Animal Care center for years and currently has one dog adopted from Norfolk’s city shelter.